 Application and Support Layer Architecture Concepts: provides a technical background and overview of the MOIMS and SOIS areas.

-Application and Support Layer Reference Architecture: describes the approach taken to the reference architecture in terms of its six modelling viewpoints and introduces the graphical notation used.
+Application and Support Layer Reference Architecture: describes the approach of describing the reference architecture in terms of seven modelling viewpoints and introduces the graphical notation used.

 The remaining sections document each of the seven viewpoints in turn: